 Fat n Sassy Pepper

-A customer favourite.
-Big, heavy, thick walled, 4 lobed bell peppers that have excellent flavour.
-This hybrid is great for that stuffed pepper recipe.
-Fruit size of about 4.5".
-Heavy yields.
+Fat ‘n Sassy is a customer favourite for its heavy yields of 4.5” thick walled 4 lobed bell peppers with excellent flavour.
+This hybrid is great for that stuffed pepper recipe used green or red.
 Matures 65 days after transplanting.
 Approx. 20 seeds/pkg.

 Peppers require a long, warm growing season.
 Seed should be started indoors in March or 8 weeks prior to transplanting.
 To start seed indoors, sow 2-3 seeds 1⁄4” deep, in 1x1” cells and provide constant moisture and a soil temperature of 26-29 degrees C. After germination (1-2 weeks), thin seedlings to one per cell.
 Once seedlings develop 2-3 true leaves, transplant into larger containers (2x2” or 3x3”).